jackbdr/Pacman-/README.md

 ## Overview
 The first of my projects on the General Assembly Software Engineering Immersive.
 After two weeks of learning HTML, CSS and JavaScript, we were given a week to get creative and produce a grid based game of our choice.

-I went for PacMan game as the idea that it was possible to build such a classic game after two weeks really excited me!
+I went for PacMan as the idea that it was possible to build such a classic game after two weeks really excited me!
 Originally I thought I would attempt to build this in the classic 80s style, but I ended up going for the theme of 'Safari ParcMan' as I liked the idea of having more creative freedom with the styling.

 So I should say now that PacMan is actually Safari-Parc-Man and the classic ghosts are lions!